-INSURANCE Central Bank Guidance for (Re)Insurance Undertakings on Intragroup Transactions and Exposures The Central Bank of Ireland's Consultation on Guidance for (Re)Insurance Undertakings on Intragroup Transactions and Exposures (CP150) closes on 22 September 2022.
+INSURANCE Central Bank Guidance for (Re)Insurance Undertakings on Intragroup Transactions and Exposures "The Central Bank's intention is that the guidance will give clarity on the Central Bank's expectations with regard to intragroup transactions."
+The Central Bank of Ireland's Consultation on Guidance for (Re)Insurance Undertakings on Intragroup Transactions and Exposures (CP150) closes on 22 September 2022.
 CP150 stems from the assessments carried out by the Central Bank, following thematic reviews, as to whether the fundamentals of the governance and the management of risks introduced by intragroup arrangements, as well as the treatment of these items by (re)insurance undertakings, are sound, by reference to the relevant regulatory requirements.
 The Central Bank's intention is that the guidance will give clarity on the Central Bank's expectations with regard to intragroup transactions and exposures of (re)insurance undertakings supervised by the Central Bank and in doing so to promote a level playing field in this regard.
 The draft guidance focuses on three key exposures: intragroup assets; intragroup reinsurance; and cash pooling/treasury function arrangements.
 CP150 demonstrates the continued regulatory focus on intra-group transactions for (re)insurance undertakings, with the Central Bank seeking to ensure that all such intra-group arrangements are robustly assessed by (re)insurers, in the same manner as transactions with third parties.
-"The Central Bank's intention is that the guidance will give clarity on the Central Bank's expectations with regard to intragroup transactions."

-Please contract us if you would like to know more about anything in this Horizon Scanner or if you have a matter you would like to discuss.
+Please contact us if you would like to know more about anything in this Horizon Scanner or if you have a matter you would like to discuss.
 Please click here to view recent editions of our Horizon Scanner.
 Authors

-MAEDHBH CLANCY

-Of Counsel

-Banking and Finance, Debt Capital Markets,

-Financial Regulation

-+353 1 920 1225

-maedhbh.clancy@arthurcox.com

-SINEAD CANTILLON

-Senior Professional Support Lawyer

-Banking and Finance, Debt Capital Markets,

-Financial Regulation

-+353 1 920 1083

-sinead.cantillon@arthurcox.com
+MAEDHBH CLANCY Of Counsel Banking and Finance, Debt Capital Markets, Financial Regulation +353 1 920 1225 maedhbh.clancy@arthurcox.com SINEAD CANTILLON Senior Professional Support Lawyer Banking and Finance, Debt Capital Markets, Financial Regulation +353 1 920 1083 sinead.cantillon@arthurcox.com SINEAD WILLIAMS Associate Debt Capital Markets +353 1 920 1439 sinead.williams@arthurcox.com